rinatmda/freecodecamp-python-course/page-view-time-series-visualizer/README.md

 This project is a solution to the **Page View Time Series Visualizer** project from FreeCodeCamp’s
 [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer) course.

 The project analyzes time series data of daily page views on the freeCodeCamp forum using Python and common data analysis libraries.

-> Note: This project uses starter code provided by freeCodeCamp.
-The main task was to implement data cleaning and visualization functions in `time_series_visualizer.py`.
-Unit tests were used to verify the solution.
+It was completed starting from the provided starter code, with all core analysis and visualizations implemented by the author.

 ---